bettermarks/kong_8531/README.md

 * is not graceful - closed connections and also timeouts
 * plugin is skipped/omitted, but reflection service reached (missing header)
 * reaches a state, where **all** consecutive requests are corrupt.

+### Lua plugin

+* is not graceful due to close connections
+* we were unable to trigger any corruption

 ### nginx worker 100% CPU